gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

-*"So the woman is a magician.
+*"So the woman has power.
 Good.
 And the other one?"*